 The Wilson Foundation was established by Karen and Geoff Wilson in 2002 to consolidate and strengthen the family’s philanthropic initiatives.
-Their daughter Amelia has been involved in the Wilson Foundation since its establishment, becoming a director in 2012.
+Their daughter Amelia became a director in 2012.
 The Foundation has invested in initiatives including; medical research, music and the arts, education, homelessness, disaster relief, foreign aid, youth mental health and children at risk.
 Following a strategic review in 2017 the Foundation streamlined its efforts to focus on research and interventions impacting on brain and mental health outcomes.

 Karen is Chair of the Wilson Foundation and the driving force behind the Foundation’s focus and strategy.
 Karen is a qualified Naturopath and has a particular interest in transformative evidence based approaches to mental health and wellbeing.

 Geoff has 37 years’ experience in the Australian and international finance industry.
 He is Chairman of the Wilson Asset Management Group and founder and director of the Future Generation Investment Companies.
 Geoff has diverse business and philanthropic interests including a number of public company and charitable Board positions.

 Amelia Wilson is an active young philanthropist with qualifications in design and a passion for making a difference.
 Amelia is currently working as a Designer at Sakara Life, a wellness company in New York.